TylerABarnes/Altera-DE1-FPGA-Development-Board-VideoCard-VGA-Controller-And-Image-Viewer/README.md

 ----------------------------------------- Setup -----------------------------------------

-1. Download the Terasic - DE1 Control Panel provided in the "DE-1 CD-ROM" I added to this directory --> This CD-ROM is 100% owned and distibuted by the board company, I am just putting it here for ease of use --> Open the control panel: DE-1 CD-ROM\DE1_control_panel\DE1_ControlPanel.exe
+1. Download the Terasic - DE1 Control Panel provided in the "DE-1 CD-ROM"
+--> This CD-ROM is 100% owned and distibuted by the board company, I am just putting files here for ease of use --> Open the control panel: DE1_control_panel\DE1_ControlPanel.exe

 2. Turn on the dev board and press the "CONNECT" button